TWUOnline/ldrs591/_pages/unit-2-learning-activities.md

 The research process is not always linear.
 You may have a great research question or research topic in mind, but as you begin your initial database and library searches you may find yourself changing or refining your topic.
 Sometimes you will not find any information on the topic you have chosen because the topic is so new and no one has done any research on the topic yet.
 Sometimes you will not find any information on the topic you have chosen because you are not using the right search terms or keywords.

 If you are having difficulty finding research articles and books on your topic then try to reexamine the keywords you are using for your search.
 Look up synonyms for your keywords and try to find the terms that are used in the research literature.
 Another helpful tip is to look at the reference list of any articles or books that seem closest to your topic.
 This can help you to see what sources other authors have used and can be a helpful strategy to track down articles and books on your topic.

-&nbsp;
-<h3>Learning Activity 2.3: Searching for Books</h3>
+<h3>Learning Activity 2.5: Upgrading Your Research Skills</h3>
 <ul>
- 	<li>Go to <a href="http://libguides.twu.ca/library_research/home">http://libguides.twu.ca/library_research/home</a> and click "<a href="http://libguides.twu.ca/library_research/books">How to search for books</a>".
-Begin by selecting one of video tutorials in the section "searching for e-books" such as "<a href="https://vimeo.com/164163119/b24ecb42e6">searching for e-books in the classic catalogue</a>."
-Watch this video tutorial to get an idea of how to search for a topic found in an e-book.</li>
+ 	<li>Go to the <a href="http://libguides.twu.ca/library_research/home">TWU library homepage</a>  and click "<a href="http://libguides.twu.ca/library_research/skills">How to develop research skills</a>."
+Begin by watching all of the video tutorials under the section "upgrading your research skills."
+There are several short videos in this section on Boolean searches, search history, and other search techniques.</li>
- 	<li>Keeping in mind the topic and specific question(s) you identified in Assignment 1, use the library catalogue to locate a good example of an <strong>e-book.</strong></li>
+ 	<li>In your reflective journal, briefly describe your experiences with upgrading your research skills.
+What did you find what worked well, what did not?
+What boolean searches did you use, what inclusion or exclusion criteria did you select?</li>
+ 	<li>Note that you will be asked some questions related to your research skills as part of your second assignment.
+See Unit 2 Assessment for more details.</li>
 </ul>
-Note that you will be asked some questions related to your search as part of your Blog assignment for this unit.
-See Unit 2 Assessment for more details.

-&nbsp;
 <h3>Evaluating Scholarly Sources</h3>
 After you have found several articles and books related to your research topic and skimmed them for relevance, the next step is to evaluate your information sources.
 Unfortunately, not all information that you will come across is going to be valid.
 Just because you find articles and books at the library does not mean that the information will be accurate or of high quality.